A Graphical Temperature Monitoring Application

 the temperature of the NVidia GPUs (using XNVCtrl).

-the temperature of ATI/AMD GPUs (not enabled in Ubuntu PPAs or official distribution repositories, see the instructions for enabling its support).
+the temperature of ATI/AMD GPUs (not enabled in official distribution repositories, see the instructions for enabling its support).

 the temperature of the Hard Disk Drives (using hddtemp or libatasmart).